Are you looking for tips on how to sell personal training packages?

 “is it important to you to lose weight?”

 The obvious answer to this question is

 “Yes, I will like to lose excess weight, look fit and feel healthy”

 There is now an agreement between you and your client that cannot be denied.

 This is what you call your “focus point.”
 At any point throughout the sale, if they feel that they do not want to buy training sessions, you need to bring up this focus point.

-This is an excellent time to ask them what they typically spend their money on because they will be distracted by exercise and won’t take as personally.
+This free session is an excellent time to ask them what they typically spend their money on because they will be distracted by exercise and won’t take such questions personally.

-For example, if you find out that they like to go out with friends one or two nights per week and spends $50 to $100 on drinks, you can use this to leverage the sale at the end.
+For example, if you find out that they like to go out with friends one or two times a week and spend $50 to $100 on drinks, you can use this to leverage the sale at the end.